Rock Climbing, Turning to Teamwork: on the face of a challenge

 By Suzette McPherson, LCSW

-Today we started as a group of individuals going out for fun.
-We came home as a team.
-I am sad to say that many may not remember the gifts of self they gave so sincerely and so completely.
-But I will use today’s lessons as examples of their hidden potential to remind them of who they are.
-Young women full of hope, perseverance and passion.
-I am thankful for the opportunity I have to be in the lives of these truly amazing girls, and I know if I stand in my own time of need, they will be there for me.
+Today they started as a group of individuals going out for fun. they came home as a team.
+Many girls may not remember the gifts of self they gave so completely.
+But their therapist will use today’s lessons as examples of their hidden potential.
+They are young women full of hope, perseverance, and passion.